voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

             to the user.

             Returns:
-                a Property defining the components of the output form
+                a `types.Property` defining the components of the output form
             """
             outputs = types.Object()